Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Introduction

 The case of more general super-homogeneous nonlinearities seems to be nontrivial, as it escapes the direct applicability of the classical concavity maximum principles in \cite{Kor83, Ken85}; indeed, the proof by \cite{Lin94} relies on a continuation argument on $q$ and the fact that, when $q\to 1$, the ground states converge to the first eigenfunction of the Laplacian, which is strongly $\log$-concave.
 This is our approach as well.

 When passing from $f(u)=u^q$ to $f(u)=u^q-u$ or $f(u)=u\, \log u^2$ two difficulties arise.
 The first one is related to the uniqueness of ground states, which is at present not known even for convex planar domains (see Remark \ref{rem_Th_main_log} for some further comments on this point).
-The second difficulty is related to the sign of $f$: the fact that $f(u)<0$ near $\partial\Omega$ rules out the applicability of most methods to prove quasi-concavity.
-For example, the approach of \cite{BMS22, MRS24}, allowing to deal with general reactions $f$, cannot even set in motion since the seeked $\varphi$-concavity of a solution to \eqref{eq_general} would involve the natural transformation
+The second difficulty is related to the behaviour of $f$: the fact that $f(u)$ is negative and decreasing in $u$ near $0$ rules out the applicability of most methods to prove quasi-concavity.
+For example, the approach of \cite{BMS22, MRS24}, allowing to deal with general reactions $f$, cannot even be set in motion since the sought $\varphi$-concavity of a solution to \eqref{eq_general} would involve the natural transformation